vtexdocs/help-center-content/docs/tracks/en/como-a-conta-se-relaciona-as-paginas-do-site.md

 ---
-title: 'How the account relates to the website's pages'
+title: "How the account relates to the website's pages"
 id: 1UVjfLFJ81ux7M6pAnIlSJ
 status: CHANGED
 createdAt: 2019-11-25T21:33:04.077Z